 - Lao PDR: support the implementation of the Lao National Plan to Eliminate Asbestos-Related Diseases launched in 2018 and move towards a national ban as soon as possible

 - Cambodia: supporting the Government of Cambodia in developing their National Asbestos Profile, launched in 2019, as well as funding the installation of laboratory testing equipment and training of technicians to use the new equipment

 - Indonesia: supporting the Bandung City Council in Java to introduce a ban on the use of asbestos in future commercial building projects and private dwelling construction.

-- supporting the Asbestos Disease Research Institute in delivering high level educational workshops and materials to improve medical surveillance and reduce asbestos-related diseases in South East Asia and the Pacific region (funded by the Basel, Rotterdam, Stockholm Convention Secretariat and the World Health Organisation)
+- supporting the Asbestos Dust Diseases Research Institute in delivering high level educational workshops and materials to improve medical surveillance and reduce asbestos-related diseases in South East Asia and the Pacific region (funded by the Basel, Rotterdam, Stockholm Convention Secretariat and the World Health Organisation)

 - supporting international ban asbestos network groups like IBAS, A-Ban, SEA-Ban and others in their important work in countering the efforts of the pro-asbestos lobby

 - supporting local and international partners in the campaign to list chrysotile asbestos on Annex III of the Rotterdam Convention, therefore further restricting the trade in asbestos materials

 - collaboration with the Secretariat of the Pacific Regional Environment Programme (SPREP) to introduce national bans on asbestos in line with a resolution adopted in 2017 by all Pacific Island Country members

 - assisting the national ban asbestos group in Colombia, Fundclas, in developing publications to help raise awareness about the risks posed by exposure to asbestos.
 This follows the June 2019 decision by the Colombian Parliament to introduce a national ban on the production and use of ACMs.